yochannah/carpentries.org/_posts/2021/07/2021-07-06-infrastructure-testing.md

 > I was expecting it to be easy and it was as easy as my expectations.

-> ..the effort to build a more sustainable Carpentries environment for all the potential lessons being developed is great and it will be much help for the maintainers.
+> ...the effort to build a more sustainable Carpentries environment for all the potential lessons being developed is great and it will be much help for the maintainers.

 ## What We Have Learned So Far